 If you are heading out on a cruise on the bay, you have two options.
 You can either bring along a few heavier items for the journey or enjoy the ride in the warm indoor area.
 These indoor areas have large windows, so you can listen to the narration and see everything through the windows while staying a bit warmer.
 You can also poke your head outside for a few photos and then come back inside to warm up a bit.

 1. Attend a festival: Most of the festivals during this time of year are indoors, but you will also find some large outdoor events as well.
-In February, you will find the Chronicle Wine Tasting Event, a portion of the Chinese New Year Festival (the parade is often in February or March), and the SF Giants Fanfest.
+In February, you will find the Chronicle Wine Tasting Event (not running in 2022), a portion of the Chinese New Year Festival (the parade is often in February or March), and the SF Giants Fanfest.

 2. Go to one of our museums: SF has more than 50 museums.
 Many focus on a specific topic such as modern art, Asian art, or SF history.
 When the San Francisco weather in February is cool and rainy, these are a great retreat indoors to help you stay warm.
 Find a full list of all of our museums here.